Image classificationο

-The goal of this workflow is to assing a label to the input image.
+The goal of this workflow is to assign a category (or class) to every input image.

 |